 I think it must have been day 4: I had been given the best horse ever I rode in the derby for crossing a mountain pass and rode into the next station glowing and super excited about the horse.
 So one of the herders picked a horse for me that was “very good”.
 To give the locals a bit of a show I liked to gallop the horse out of the horse station and also blow off some steam in the beginning.
 It soon transpired that this particular horse had no brakes at all and it just bolted.
 I caught up with Musse who was facing a similar challenge with his horse and we decided to bolt together.

 Soon we ran headlong into marshy ground, I tried to cut across to the foot of the hills to reach dry ground and not wear out the horse.
 Then suddenly it sank into the mud all the way up to the girth.
-I dismounted and totally panicked because the horse wouldn’t get out and I was also in to the knees.
+I dismounted and totally panicked because the horse wouldn’t get out.
+Meanwhile I was also in to the knees.
 Nobody could come close to help for fear they would also sink.
-The horse got out of the muck eventually and as soon as we were on firm ground and my bum back in the saddle he took off and bolted all the way to the next station.
+The horse got out of the muck eventually.
+As soon as we were on firm ground and my bum back in the saddle he took off.
+And then he bolted all the way to the next station.

 I managed to pull him up a kilometer before and walk him in.
 He had a heart rate of 56 upon entering the vet check.
 I was contemplating if I really wanted to attempt another chance at premature death on the following day or throw the towel in and go home.
 After some chocolate the medics gave me the world looked much brighter and I decided to ride on the following morning.
 Shoes were wet for 3 days though…

-Q: Did you finish the derby, if so why do you think you were able to finish?
+Q: Did you finish the Mongol Derby, if so why do you think you were able to finish?
 If not, why didn’t you finish?

 Yes I did!!!
 It took 8.5 days and I rode past the line with Gemma & Jeannette.